 Carbon footprint and energy

-- UnitingCare has been gradually transforming its passenger fleet to smaller and more eco-friendly vehicles—in 2018, 40% of our fleet are hybrid vehicles, avoiding over 460,000 litres of fuel and 1,000 tCO2e per year.
+- UnitingCare has been gradually transforming its passenger fleet to smaller and more eco-friendly vehicles – in 2020, 59% of our fleet are hybrid vehicles, avoiding over 1,000 tCO2e per year.

 - Large under-desk bins have been replaced with small desktop ‘eco bins’ at our group office, to encourage staff to rethink their waste and use central recycling bins.